 Applies to: Active Directory identity providers

-The mappings for the SID attribute and the group SID attribute are used to facilitate the access control list browse for agents such as the Windows File System Agent and the SharePoint Server Agent.
+The mappings for the SID attribute and the group SID attribute are used to facilitate the access control list (ACL) browse for agents such as the Windows File System Agent and the SharePoint Server Agent.

-Applies to: Multi-tenant CommCell environments
+Applies to: Multi-tenant Commvault environments

 The Identity servers page appears.

-The application page appears.
+The SAML application properties page appears.

 The Edit attributes dialog box appears.

-Enter the attribute name based on the format in the IdP response:
+In the SAML attribute box, enter the attribute name based on the format in the IdP response:

 To add the attribute name using the URL format (for example, http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress), in the SAML attribute box, add the URL.